ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 (see {{selection-props}}) are used to specify which paths and protocol stacks can be used and are preferred by the application, and Connection Properties (see {{connection-props}}) can be used to fine-tune the eventually established connection.
-These Connection Properties can also be used to monitor and fine-tune established connections.
+These Connection Properties can also be used later, to monitor and fine-tune established connections -- but configuring Connection Properties on Preconnections is preferred because they can then can influence decisions made during establishment.
 The behavior of the selected protocol stack(s) when sending Messages is controlled by Message Properties (see {{message-props}}).